John Fetterman: General election

-In the general election Fetterman faced Republican nominee Mehmet Oz, a celebrity television doctor.
+In the general election, Fetterman faced Republican nominee Mehmet Oz, a celebrity television doctor.
 According to The Philadelphia Citizen, Fetterman employed a social media campaign strategy consisting of shitposting and internet memes.
 The Daily Beast reported that Oz's New Jersey residency, net worth, and connections to Donald Trump were the focus of many of the memes.
 Criticizing Oz's previous residency in New Jersey became a particular hallmark of Fetterman's campaign, seeking to label Oz a carpetbagger.
 Efforts by the campaign to highlight Oz's New Jersey ties included enlisting New Jersey celebrities Snooki and Steven Van Zandt to record video messages aimed at Oz, and having a plane banner fly over the Jersey Shore reading "Hey Dr. Oz: Welcome home to N.J.! ❤️ John."

+Fetterman's health was also a major issue in the campaign because he had suffered a stroke days before his primary victory.

 At an August 2022 rally in Erie, Fetterman appeared in public for the first time since recovering from his stroke; according to Politico, he "appeared physically healthy and mostly talked without any issues.
 At times, however, his speech was somewhat halted."
 In October 2022, he gave his first in-person interview since the stroke, with Dasha Burns, on NBC Nightly News with Lester Holt.
 As a result of his stroke, Fetterman required closed-captioning technology to read the questions as they were being asked out loud.
 Burns said that in their uncaptioned conversation before the interview, she was uncertain whether he could understand her.
 This drew criticism from other reporters, who said Fetterman did not exhibit such difficulty in other interviews.